Audio/Music Production for Visual Media

 Lesson 1: Storytelling with Sound: The Anatomy of a Soundtrack

 - See a Dog, Hear a Dog?

-- Conventions and Terminology in Film Sound
+- Terminology in Filmmaking

 - Assignment 1: Spotting “Once Upon a Time in the West”

 Lesson 2: Actors Talking!
 Introduction to the Technology

 - Camera, Actors, Sound: The Location Audio Team in Detail